lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 Curious setup.
 I also think about it, because now you could manage only one `Podfile` for all dependencies.

 However, the main problem is `use_frameworks!` option.
-You still need to manage two podfiles: one for this workspace with all frameworks and another for main target.
+You still need to manage two `Podfile`s: one for this workspace with all frameworks and another for main target.

 One advantage, that this setup do, is test target dependency.
 Not correct.
 Test target dependency on dependent framework.
 Still incorrect.